 The Vermont Department of Taxes maintains annual Grand List records for all towns in Vermont.
 Each town reports the property owned by corporations, town residents, state residents, and out-of-state residents.
-In 2018, the bulk of Sharon's grand list (74.4%) was comprised of full-time residential properties; in 2008 this percentage was 68.6% as shown in Table 4.
+Land ownership categories for 2018 are shown in Table 4.